 You definitely want to keep PSAT scores in perspective.
 A low score will not be seen by colleges, so even if you don’t perform well you haven’t hurt your chances of getting into a top college or university.
 That said, a strong score on the PSAT can have significant advantages:

 - Your scores on the PSAT are used for awarding many scholarships including about 7,500 National Merit Scholarships, but to put National Merit into perspective: only a fraction of one percent of students become semi-finalists, and then only some of them see scholarship money.

 - The PSAT is quite similar to the SAT, so the exam will give you a good indication of your level of preparedness for the SAT.
 If you do poorly on the PSAT, this is a sign that you need to do some meaningful preparation before taking the SAT.
 The score results include item by item response for each student…was their answer correct?
 Incorrect?
 And it offers recommended study resources based on those answers.

 Unlike the SAT or ACT which both return test scores in 2-3 weeks, the PSAT results won’t be distributed until mid-December.
 Those score reports are sent directly to high schools so students might not actually get them until after winter holiday break.
-College Board says online scores will be available to students on December 12.

 After taking the PSAT, colleges will begin sending unsolicited mail to high school students.
 Most of these will be what we call “frisbee in the grass” postcards and should end up in the recycling bin.
 But some are useful to introduce students to unknown colleges or to get more information about ones that they are considering.